Wonco/bulk-local-unifi-to-cloud-controller/README.md

 This script is designed to discover Unifi devices on a network and configure their inform settings for management by a Unifi controller.

+You may have to download NMAP (https://nmap.org/) If you don't already have it on your device.

 The script utilizes Python 3 with the following dependencies:

 - Paramiko